Can You Take Voltaren (Diclofenac) While Breastfeeding?

-• Yes, you can generally take Tylenol and naproxen together as they work through different mechanisms
+Yes, you can generally take Tylenol and naproxen together because they work through different mechanisms.

-• Proper timing requires spacing doses 2-3 hours apart to avoid stomach irritation
+Proper timing means spacing doses 2 to 3 hours apart to avoid stomach irritation.

-• Maximum daily limits still apply: 3000mg acetaminophen, 1200mg naproxen for adults
+Maximum daily limits still apply: 3000mg of acetaminophen and 1200mg of naproxen for healthy adults.

 The good news is that these medications work through different pathways in your body, making them generally compatible when used appropriately.
 However, like combining any medications such as cymbalta and gabapentin together, proper knowledge of dosing, timing, and potential risks is essential for safe use.